top of page

 As we made our way through Triglav National Park, we made our stop at Lake Bohinj, the lesser known of the two major lakes in this region of Slovenia.
 Located in a glacially formed basin, Lake Bohinj is beautiful, serene, and provided incredibly clear waters that just looked untouched.
 We were given some time to walk around, dip our toes in the lake (it was COLD!) and wander the small area around the "touristy" part of the lake.
 It was peaceful and yes, just simply stunning.

 Next up was the stop we are were waiting for...Lake Bled.
 Miha took us for a drive around the lake, providing glimpses of the famous church on Bled island in the center of the lake.
-As we were nearing the area, he provided us with choices and options given the time we had there; to visit the castle, to wander the town, to take the man powered row boats, pletna's, to the center of the lake.
+As we were nearing the area, he provided us with choices and options given the time we had there; to visit the castle, to wander the town, to take the man powered row boats, called pletna's to the center of the lake.
 All of us opted to visit the castle and I decided to also take the row boat out to the church in the center before making my way back to town for a late lunch.
 The castle, while a bit touristy provided incredible views of the lake below.
 At the top, there was a beautiful courtyard area where weddings and other events could be held.
-Along a lovely restaurant/cafe and museum.
+Along with a lovely restaurant/cafe and museum.

 We then made our way down to the lake where I boarded the "Tina," my pletna boat and transportation to Bled island.
-Fully man-powered where our "oarsman" stood and used two oars to smoothly guide us across the lake, it was a peaceful ride for us but clearly a lot of work for him!
+Fully man-powered where our oarsman stood and used two oars to smoothly guide us across the lake, it was a peaceful ride for us but clearly a lot of work for him!
 Once I arrived on the island, I climbed the 100 steps to the top where the church and a small courtyard area was located.
 Tradition states that if a couple wants to get married at that church, the groom needs to carry his bride up the 100 steps.
 After a walk around at the top, I grabbed an ice cream cone and took in the view before descending the steps wandering the path that encircles the island below the church.
 After making my way back to shore, it was time for a leisurely late lunch before we headed to our final stop of the day.

 If I had not already figured out that Slovenia is just stunning everywhere I'd been thus far, Vintgar Gorge confirmed that once again.
-As we made our way down into the gorge and then back up again, our 90-minute trek took us to quiet, peaceful walks along the Radovna River that cuts through the center.
+As we made our way down into the gorge and then back up again, our 90-minute trek took us on quiet, peaceful walks along the Radovna River that cuts through the center.
 We walked along the mostly man-made boardwalks that parallel the river deep in the gorge with only the sounds of nature.
 It was a perfect end to a day full of all the beauty Slovenia has to offer!

 Now, months later as I reflect on my time in Slovenia and go through the pictures to add to this post, it still amazes me how beautiful the world is.
 Slovenia was virtually unknown to me a few years ago.
 A tiny country that that I knew little about until I decided I wanted to visit before my time in Croatia two years ago.
 While I still have a bit more to write about this charming, stunning (yes, I keep using that word) country; I can honestly say it rocketed high on my list of places I know I'll return to again and again.